snp-technologies/Azure-App-Service-Drupal7/README.md

 In the Dockerfile, there is a placeholder for your code: "[REPLACE WITH YOUR GIT REPOSITORY CLONE URL]".
 Alternatively, you can use the Docker COPY command to copy code from your local disk into the image.

+Our recommendation is to place your code in a directory directly off the root of the repository.
+In this repository we provide a ```docroot``` directory into which you can place your WordPress application code.
+In the Dockerfile, it is assumed that the application code is in the ```docroot``` directory.
+Feel free, of course, to rename the directory with your preferred naming convention.

 <a id="byo-database"></a>
 ## Bring your own database